 Do MRIs Paint an Accurate Picture?

 Ah, MRIs!
 We all know them well!
 Some of us get a good nap in despite the jackhammering noises swirling around our heads, while others have to fight the urge to crawl out of the tube and run for the hills.
-They are the best test we have to diagnose MS, track disease progression, and evaluate the effectiveness of treatment, but they are still an imperfect tool (though if you have lived with MS for awhile, you probably already knew that!).
-They can often raise more questions than the answer, which often begs the question - what exactly is the role of MRI scans in MS?
+They are the best test we have to diagnose MS, track disease progression, and evaluate the effectiveness of treatment, but they are still an imperfect tool (though, if you have lived with MS for a while, you probably already knew that!).
+They can often raise more questions than they answer, which often begs the question - what exactly is the role of MRI scans in MS?

 Matching the story and the picture

 MRI scans come into play the second someone goes to their doctor with any sort of neurological symptom that could be MS. They are absolutely crucial in diagnosing MS, but from that point on, their use can be an inexact science.
 Often the story and the picture don’t match up, a situation dubbed the “clinico-radiological paradox”.
 Either the MRI shows several lesions but the person isn’t having any correlating symptoms, or the person is having new symptoms, but no new disease activity is seen on the MRI scan.
 Needless to say, this is pretty frustrating for all parties involved!

 What causes this clinico-radiological paradox?